haxwithaxe/spiffchorder/readme.txt

 MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the OBDEV license for further details.

-This is a pre-release of 0.98.
-Please do not distribute.

 Spaceman Spiff's Chording Keyboard Experiment (or SpiffChorder for short) is an experimental platform for creating a USB chording keyboard.
 A chording keyboard or Chorded keyboard is an input device where characters